 Avoid the development of chronic conditions by addressing the following lifestyle changes.

 Avoid bending your neck forward and instead focus straight ahead, relax your shoulders, slightly squeeze your shoulder (scapulae) blades together and pull your head back.
-While many treatments have been advocated for postural correction, research supports that Practice of relocation of head on the trunk can yield effective results.
+While many treatments have been advocated for postural correction, research supports that Practice of relocation of the head on the trunk can yield effective results.

-Stretching is a form of physical exercise in which a specific muscle or tendon (or muscle group) is deliberately elongated or stretched in order to improve* the muscle’s felt elasticity and achieve comfortable muscle tone.
-The result increased muscle control, flexibility, and range of motion.
+Stretching is a form of physical exercise in which a specific muscle or tendon (or muscle group) is deliberately elongated or stretched in order to improve the muscle’s felt elasticity and achieve comfortable muscle tone.
+This result into increased muscle control, flexibility, and range of motion.
 Elongated muscles are less susceptible to injury.

 The centers for disease control recommend strength training on 2 or more days a week that work all major muscle groups (legs, hips, back, neck, abdomen, chest, shoulders, and arms).
 Choose varied workouts to focus on all 4 spinal curvatures.
 It is especially beneficial to focus on the deep neck muscles because studies have shown it can improve the ability to maintain an upright posture of the cervical spine.